-Notes to the Consolidated Financial Statements (Expressed in thousands of U.S. dollars) Years ended September 30, 2014 and 2013
+Notes to the Condensed Interim Consolidated Financial Statements (Expressed in thousands of U.S. dollars) Three month period ended December 31, 2014 and 2013 (Unaudited)

 (h) Inventories

 Inventories are stated at the lower of cost and net realizable value.
 Cost of raw material is determined using the First In First out (FIFO) method.
 Cost includes all expenses directly attributable to the manufacturing process as well as suitable portions of related production overheads, based on normal operating capacity.
 Net realizable value is the estimated selling price in the ordinary course of business less any applicable selling expenses.
 The Company attempts to utilize excess inventory in other products the Company manufactures or return the inventory to the supplier or customer.
 To the extent economic circumstances have changed, previous write-downs are reversed and recognized in the consolidated statement of operations in the period the change occurs.